basstian-ai/simple-pim-1754492683911/README.md

 - Roadmap items live in `/roadmap/*.md` (`new.md`, `tasks.md`, `done.md`, `bugs.md`).
 - Automation and build artifacts are kept in `/audits/`.
-- To validate a task, run simple checks like visiting an admin URL if provided or `curl`ing the related API endpoint.
+- To validate a task, run simple checks like visiting an admin URL if provided or curling the related API endpoint.

+### Canonical Vision
+The canonical vision document is `./vision.md`.
+Avoid adding or editing `roadmap/vision.md`; that path is intentionally removed.